Transformed Fr\'echet Means for Robust Estimation in Hadamard Spaces: Preliminaries

 \subsection{Geometry}

-We state some basic definitions regarding geodesics and convexity in metric spaces and define the bow tie set.
+We state some basic definitions regarding geodesics and convexity in metric spaces and define the bow tie set, which we will use in the context of Fr\'echet medians.
 Let $(\mc Q, d)$ be a nonempty metric space and denote $\ol qp := d(q,p)$ for $q,p\in\mc Q$. \begin{definition} Let $I\subset \R$ be convex. \begin{enumerate}[label=(\roman*)] \item A function $\gamma\colon I \to \mc Q$ is called \emph{geodesic} if and only if